GilleM/Travel-reviews/README.md

 * The **navbar** - as in _Our Travels_ page.

-* The **central part** -  In the _Sign Up_ section user needs to provide the username and password and agree to terms and conditions of the webpage.
-In the _Log In_ page user should provide and valid username and password and it has the additional link under the form that leads to Register form if the user doesn't have an account.
+* The **central part** -  In the _Sign Up_ section the user needs to provide the username and password and agree to the terms and conditions of the webpage.
+In the _Log In_ page the user should provide a valid username and password and it has the additional link under the form that leads to a Register form if the user doesn't have an account.
 After log in, there is a profile page showing short info about the username.
-The header of both pages is centered at the top of the form.
+The header of both pages is centred at the top of the form.
 The form in both consists of providing the Username and the Password as well as _Submit_ button below the form.

 * **Footer** - as in _Our Travels_ page. <br/><br/>